Banff International Research Station: Automated lecture capture

 In 2012, the Banff International Research Station installed a fully automated lecture capture system.
 It provides live video streaming and video recording of the lectures that take place in its main lecture room.
 Video recordings are automatically posted on the BIRS website within a few minutes after a lecture ends.
 Use of the system is opt-in, decided by the individual lecturers at the time of their lecture, via a touchscreen panel in the lecture room.
 The automated system at BIRS employs high quality cameras to ensure that mathematics written on chalkboards can be seen clearly.
 Embedded microphones and audio processing systems capture both the lecturer and questions from the audience.

-Recent research videos recorded at BIRS are also available in the iTunes podcast directory.
+Recent research videos recorded at BIRS are also available in the BIRS Videos.

 Funding

-The Banff International Research Station is funded by four governments:
+The Banff International Research Station is funded by the following governments.